wordlions/wordlions.github.io/_posts/2013-06-12-fierce-websites.md

 When it comes to a company's web presence,
 ## Word Lions Believe
 - **It's worth it** to make engaging, interesting websites.
 Linking content and structure is the key.
-- Authenticity wins the day.
+- **Authenticity wins the day**.
 We have designed a process that helps us write authentic content for you.
 We begin by learning about * you and your company, and from there we build messaging that tells your unique story.
-- Your website visitors' attention is a precious, non-renewable resource.
+- **Your website visitors' attention is a precious, non-renewable resource**.
 We design content that is perfect for busy people in search of real value.

 ## We make these websites, and it goes really smoothly
 Because Word Lions love process, we approach the challenge of making great websites as a **process challenge**.
 Answering this need for our clients forged our content driven design: We call it **Fierce Websites**